colinoflynn/airtag-re/README.md

 ## License

-This repo is licensed CC-BY-4.0.
+This repo is licensed CC-BY-4.0 (to say explicitly - photos can be used commercially and only require attribution to *Colin O'Flynn*, no additional permission request is needed).